utdata/icj-project-template/README.md

 Nunjucks has special [tags to apply logic](https://mozilla.github.io/nunjucks/templating.html#tags), like looping through data within templates.
 There should be an example of this in the `index.html` page.

-To make data available to the templates, it must be saved as a key value pair or as an array in the `project.config.json` file.
+To make data available to the templates, it must be saved as a key-value pair or as an array in the `project.config.json` file.
 (There are examples there and one below.)
 If you add data to the config file, you must re-run the `gulp dev` command to make it available to Nunjucks.

 Have a spreadsheet of data that you need to convert to JSON to add to `project.config.json`?
 Try [csvjson.com](https://www.csvjson.com/csv2json).